Trump’s final day: A diminished and aggrieved president stays out of public view before exit

 “The fact that no one wants to be involved tells you what everyone thinks about it,” this official said.
 “You have a situation where anyone who would be in a situation to represent or defend him, the calculation is different — he’s not going to be the president, so I’m thinking, what are the private-sector implications of being the public face of Trump’s impeachment defense?”

-Trump initially suggested to some outside advisers that he wanted the impeachment trial to be expedited to take place before two Democrats were sworn into the Senate from Georgia, which is expected to occur on Wednesday, but was convinced that would have been a mistake, officials say.
-In addition, Trump was annoyed that lawyer Rudolph W. Giuliani said publicly that he would be defending Trump during impeachment.
+Trump initially suggested to some outside advisers that he wanted the impeachment trial to be expedited to take place before two Democrats were sworn into the Senate from Georgia, which is expected to happen on Wednesday, but was convinced that would have been a mistake, officials say.
+In addition, Trump was annoyed that personal lawyer Rudolph W. Giuliani said publicly that he would be defending Trump during impeachment.

 Trump has been venting that Senate Majority Leader Mitch McConnell (R-Ky.) and House Minority Leader Kevin McCarthy (R-Calif.) have abandoned him, according to aides.
 He has asked advisers for information about all 10 Republican House members who voted to impeach him.
 And he has encouraged allies to attack them publicly because he no longer has access to his Twitter account and has not been doing media interviews where he could fire his own attacks.